A subtrope of Parental Abandonment: The father of a character or characters is missing or absent.

-Actually the man she thought was her mother's boyfriend was actually her biological father.
+Actually the man she thought was her stepfather was actually her biological father.
 The guy she thought was her biological father wasn't.

-Locke — He doesn't know his biological father until he appears and steals a kidney from Locke (don't ask), when confronted about this, pushes Locke out the window.
+Locke — He doesn't know his biological father until he appears and steals a kidney from Locke (don't ask).
+When confronted about this, he pushes Locke from a window, paralyzing him.

 Sawyer — His father kills his mother and then commits suicide.